astronomer/docs/astro/cli/astro-login.md

 # The CLI provides a link to the Cloud UI that you can manually open in a web browser.

 astro login --token-login <auth-token>
-# You then copy a generated token from the UI(cloud.astronomer.io/token) and use it with this command.
+# Copy a generated token from the UI (cloud.astronomer.io/token) and use it with this command.
 Use this flag for a browserless login.
 ```

 </TabItem>